ladybug-tools/honeybee-primer/text/components/Dynamic_Blinds_Schedule.md

 #### Inputs
 * ##### sensor [Required]
 A single sensor from the analsysi Grid.
-* ##### blindStates [Default]
+* ##### blindCombs [Default]
-Suggested window groups states combinations.
+Suggested states combinations for sources.
 Default is the longest combination between all the window groups.
+Put each state as a tuple.
+Check the sensor output for sources and possible states.
+For instance (0, 0, 1) indicates the first and second window groups are at state 0 and the third window group is at state 1.
 * ##### logic [Default]
 Blinds logic.
 You can use ill, ill_dir and h(our) as input values.
 Default is ill > 3000.
 You can also overwrite the logic by opening the components and edit 'checkLogic' function.
 * ##### data [Optional]